sfgxdfdfg/rats-and-you/README.md

 # rats&you
 ## The game is WIP so it doesnt have a lot of stuff.
-## The code is unoptimized and BROKEN on Linux.
+## The code is unoptimized and only works on Windows properly.
-rats&you is a simple roguelike game in your terminal
+rats&you is a simple roguelike game in your terminal.